visemet/gdb-mongodb-server/README.rst

     end

-If you don't plan to use the GDB pretty printers defined in the mongodb/mongo repository then you may want to consider registering some of the other printers defined by the *gdbmongo* package.
+If you don't plan to use the GDB pretty printers defined in the mongodb/mongo repository then you may want to consider enabling some of the other printers defined by the *gdbmongo* package by default.
+Each of the gdbmongo-\* pretty printer collections can be still enabled later on within GDB.
+For example, the gdbmongo-mongo-extras pretty printer collection can be enabled with the
+``enable pretty-printer global gdbmongo-mongo-extras`` command.

 .. pull-quote::